fabmob/playground-standard-covoiturage/README.md

 By default, only the failed tests are reported.
 Use the `--verbose` flag to see all tests.

+## Use in CI

+The tool returns exit code 1 in case of an assertion failure.
+Examples to come TODO.

 ## Autocompletion

 The last method may greatly benefit from autocompletion.